I grant thou wert not married to my Muse,

 as the continual refinement of a few basic ideas.

-As the eighth sonnet of the rival poet series, sonnet 85 develops the
+As the eighth sonnet of the alien Poet series, sonnet 85 develops the

-contrast between the rivals who praise the youth’s external appearance and
+contrast between the lesser Poets who praise the youth’s external appearance and

 the Poet who harbours a loving concern for his welfare.
-When the rivals
+When the inferior Poets

 use ‘precious phrases filed’ or polished by the 9 ‘Muses’ of old (85.4), the